-Pete is directly responsible for conducting the first ever Department-wide crowdsourcing initiative that identified technologies that could best support mission programs.
+Pete was directly responsible for conducting the first ever Department-wide crowdsourcing initiative that identified technologies that could best support mission programs.
 Applying these bridge-building principles, Pete helps foster innovative programs such as Innovation and Technology Summits.
 The aforementioned summits share information on new technologies and partnership opportunities across the Department, fostering an agile methodology for technology pilots, as well as leading enterprise programs to investigate and plan the deployment of services across Department and activities focused on citizen engagement.

 Pete focuses on identifying opportunities for secure enterprise IT transformation, including cloud computing services, geographic information systems, and mobility solutions.

 Recognized as a thought leader and transformation agent across the Federal government for the IT environment, Pete effectively communicates the importance and impact of information management and technologies in supporting federal mission objectives.
 As the Department’s Chief Technology Officer, Pete is instrumental in addressing the divide among the public and private sectors and ultimately helps ensure that Department has the most secure innovative services available to support its mission.